aboldguess/bid-finder/README.md

 Award notices are scraped separately using the same mechanism.
 Use the **Award Sources** form on the Scraper page to register feeds that list awarded contracts.
 Example award sources are shown on the `/help` page.
+Like tender sources, award feeds are also saved to `sources.json` to ensure they are restored after a restart.